openai/gpt-oss/README.md

 ### Browser

 > [!WARNING]
 > This implementation is purely for educational purposes and should not be used in production.
-You should implement your own equivalent of the [`YouComBackend`](gpt_oss/tools/simple_browser/backend.py) class with your own browsing environment.
-Currently we have available `YouComBackend` and `ExaBackend`.
+You should implement your own equivalent of the [`ParallelBackend`](gpt_oss/tools/simple_browser/backend.py) class with your own browsing environment.
+Currently we have available `ParallelBackend`, `YouComBackend`, and `ExaBackend`.

 Both gpt-oss models were trained with the capability to browse using the `browser` tool that exposes the following three methods: